 Active Full Backup

 When Veeam Agent performs active full backup, it produces a full backup file and adds this file to the backup chain.

 The active full backup resets the backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file and its subsequent incremental backup files remain on the disk.
 After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent automatically deletes the previous backup chain.
-To learn more, see Retention Job for Active Full Backups.
+To learn more, see Retention Policy for Active Full Backups.

+Active Full Backup